 There’s no doubt in our minds that if the cruise isn’t canceled that social distancing and face masks will be a part of the experience.
 This may mean the single most enjoyable aspect of cruising, table sharing at breakfast and dinner, may become a thing of the past.
 We can live with this.

 |Royal Caribbean Explorer of the Seas.|

 After all these years of traveling together, we can easily enjoy just the two of us, which has easily been reaffirmed after we’ve spent the past two months in lockdown in a small hotel room in Mumbai.

 We may be bored with our situation but, miraculously, we’re not bored with one another.
 We still laugh, talk, share dreams and hopes and frequently discuss what’s going on in the world and information on Covid-19.
 This has been our saving grace, keeping us upbeat and emotionally balanced during this trying and unusual situation.

 |Jetty in the coral reef in Vanuatu.|

-Cruises or not, our hope is to continue on, although we accept and realize that many aspects of world travel will change in many ways that we may not even know at this point.
+Cruises or not, we hope to continue, although we accept and realize that many aspects of world travel will change in many ways that we may not even know at this point.

-May you continue on safely during this difficult time with good health and a hopeful state of mind.
+May you continue safely during this challenging time with good health and a hopeful state of mind.